apmp-dxfg/m-layer-concept/docs/m_layer_intro.rst

     Expression(26.4552,lb)
     <BLANKLINE>

-Note that no aspect is displayed in this case (aspect is not inferred from the scale provided).
 A scale alone may be considered sufficient to express a magnitude (as it is with standard SI formats).
-However, an aspect is needed to adequately represent a wider range of measurement data and to handle special cases that arise in the SI.
+However, an aspect is usually needed to adequately represent a wider range of measurement data and to handle special cases that arise in the SI (aspect is never inferred from the scale provided).